 Sales.
-In the years ended December 31, 2011, 2010 and 2009, the primary industries for which we produced PCBs were defense and aerospace equipment (52%, 43% and 50% of production, respectively), medical equipment (19%, 23% and 20% of production, respectively), industrial equipment (19%, 21% and 20% of production, respectively) and telecom and networking equipment (4%, 5% and 4% of production, respectively).
-To a lesser degree we produce PCBs for distributors, contract electronic manufacturers and others (6%, 8% and 6% of production, respectively).
+In the years ended December 31, 2012, 2011 and 2010, the primary industries for which we produced PCBs were defense and aerospace equipment (48%, 52% and 43% of production, respectively), medical equipment (24%, 19% and 23% of production, respectively), industrial equipment (18%, 19% and 21% of production, respectively) and telecom and networking equipment (2%, 4% and 5% of production, respectively).
+To a lesser degree we produce PCBs for distributors, contract electronic manufacturers and others (8%, 6% and 8% of production, respectively).

 Customers.
-During the year ended December 31, 2011, we provided PCBs to approximately 150 customers in Israel and approximately 250 customers outside of Israel.
-Our customers outside of Israel are located primarily in North America, Italy, the Netherlands, Germany, Scandinavia, India, China and Switzerland.
-Sales to non-Israeli customers were \$23.9 million (50.9% of revenues) for the year ended December 31, 2011, \$20.4 million (54.2% of revenues) for the year ended December 31, 2010 and \$19.4 million (53.2% of revenues) for the year ended December 31, 20209.
+During the year ended December 31, 2012, we provided PCBs to approximately 148 customers in Israel and approximately 235 customers outside of Israel.
+Our customers outside of Israel are located primarily in North America, Germany, the Netherlands, China, Switzerland, Italy and India.
+Sales to non-Israeli customers were \$23.7 (51.9% of revenues) for the year ended December 31, 2012, \$23.9 million (50.9% of revenues) for the year ended December 31, 2011 and \$20.4 million (54.2% of revenues) for the year ended December 31, 2010.

-In the years ended December 31, 2011, 2010 and 2009 our ten largest customers accounted for 55.3%, 49.7% and 54.0% of our revenues, respectively, of which one customer accounted for 14.9%, 13.7% and 13.3% of our total revenues, respectively.
+In the years ended December 31, 2012, 2011 and 2010 our ten largest customers accounted for 59.7%, 55.3% and 49.7% of our revenues, respectively, of which one customer accounted for 17.2%, 14.9% and 13.7% of our total revenues, respectively.
 We expect that a significant portion of our future revenues will continue to be dependent on a small number of customers.

 Marketing.
 We market and sell our products primarily through our direct sales personnel, sales representatives and through PCB trading and manufacturing companies.
-We currently have 13 persons involved in sales, of which eight (8) persons are in Israel, two (2) persons are in the United States employed by our U.S. subsidiary, Eltek USA Inc., one (1) person is employed by our European subsidiary, Eltek Europe GmbH and two (2) persons are employed by our German subsidiary, Kubatronik.
+We currently have eleven persons involved in sales, of which seven persons are in Israel, two persons are in the United States employed by our U.S. subsidiary, Eltek USA Inc. and two persons are employed by our German subsidiary, Kubatronik.
 We also have sales representatives in Germany and Sweden.
 In the Netherlands and Italy, PCB trading and manufacturing companies act as distributors of our products.
-In North America we market and sell our products through Eltek USA Inc., our U.S. subsidiary, as well as through eight independent local sales representatives and a PCB manufacturing company.
+In North America we market and sell our products through Eltek USA Inc. as well as through two independent local sales representatives and a PCB manufacturing company.
 In India we market our products through a local sales representative.
 We maintain technical support services for our customers world-wide.
 We also maintain customer service support centers that handle all logistical matters relating to the delivery of our products and receive and handle complaints relating to delivered products.
-Our customer service personnel currently consist of 13 persons, of which seven (7) persons are in Israel, one (1) person is in the United States employed by our U.S. subsidiary, Eltek USA Inc., and five (5) persons are employed by our German subsidiary, Kubatronik.
+Our customer service personnel currently consist of fifteen persons, of which seven persons are in Israel, one person is employed by our U.S. subsidiary, Eltek USA Inc. and seven persons are employed by our German subsidiary, Kubatronik.